-Statistics from the 2011 Census in England and Wales.
+- Statistics from the 2011 Census (external link) in England and Wales.

 Potential sources of match funding

-The Biffa Award was established in 1997 under the Landfill Communities Fund and through the Fund we are able to support a wide range of community and environmental projects across the UK.
+The Biffa Award (external link) was established in 1997 under the Landfill Communities Fund and through the Fund they support a wide range of community and environmental projects across the UK.

-The Big Lottery Fund awards grants to UK organisations to help improve their communities.
+The Big Lottery Fund (external link)awards grants to UK organisations to help improve their communities.